State Justice Institute.

 A. Preliminary Inquiries

 The Institute staff will answer inquiries concerning application procedures.
+The staff contact will be named in the Institute's letter or e-mail acknowledging receipt of the application.

 B. Selection Criteria